rmoralespp/pymince/README.md

 ```
 all_true_values(dictionary, keys)

-Check if an dictionary has all specified keys and
+Check if a dictionary has all the specified keys and if all its
-key-related values as True.
+evaluated key-related values are True.

 :param dict dictionary:
 :param keys: keys sequence